Eyjafjallajokull/df-helm/README.md

-# df-helm-alpha

-Alpha DreamFactory Helm Chart
+# DreamFactory Helm Chart

+This project is an alpha, please proceed with caution using this in production.

 ## Quick Start

+Customize your system by modifying the values.yaml file.

-`$ helm install dreamfactory . `
+To start the instance you can run: `$ helm install dreamfactory . `

-Then follow the notes that get printed out that setup port forwarding.
+Then follow the notes that get printed out to setup port forwarding.